Abdominal & Visceral Bodywork in Athens, Georgia

 For care after miscarriage or abortion, you can schedule after bleeding has stopped.

-For care after abdominal or pelvic surgeries and for For Scar Care, it is best to wait 8 weeks for an appointment.
+For Scare Care, it is best to wait 8 weeks after time of injury or surgery for an appointment.

 What to wear to your appointment